-One of the most interesting and useful tools that the Cloud has developed is mapping.
+One of the most interesting and useful tools that the Cloud has developed is crime mapping.
 When the Global Positioning System was developed it was envisioned simply as a tool to assist Military leaders to keep track of assets on the battlefield.
 Mapping has grown so far beyond this relatively simple use that it would be nearly as hard to do without as cell phones.

 Of course there is much more to mapping than peeking at your smart phone to locate the nearest latte’ stand or even watching the cops on TV tracking the bad guys on their tablets.
 Mapping combined with Big Data is useful in everyday and long term risk management, at the personal and corporate levels.

 Risk Management, whether as a formal, corporate process or an daily personal evaluation of the safest route to the grocery store, depends on getting all the useful information you can find and process.
 Knowledge of the potential for criminal activity in an area is useful information, whether we are allocating law enforcement resources or looking for the best place to park our car on a late night.

 We are all familiar with the pre-Cloud concept of crime mapping from watching old detective movies.
 The detectives are sitting in the station, cigarettes dangling from their mouths, staring at a map tacked to the wall which shows all of the bad guy’s hits.
 If he stares long enough, the detective will figure out where the crook is going to strike next, and then the cops can be there to nab him.

 Using crime mapping as a risk management tool is a similar process, except that we can use the resources of the cloud to do the hours of staring at the map for us.
 The data that goes into a crime mapping application combines a mapping app with crime data from law enforcement.
 The law enforcement data is usually part of the public record and available to anyone.
 Google Maps is the most popular mapping application, although app developers are free to use the application whose interface they are most familiar and comfortable with.